lsst-sitcom/sitcomtn-037/index.rst

    The deliverable description from the `charge`_ has been directly copied here to ease readability.

    2. (`SITCOM-180`_, `SITCOM-173`_) Define which metrics, analyses and artifacts must be calculated and on what timescale they must be evaluated and reported to support commissioning/operations.

       This is to evaluate if a "rapid processing" of data is required, what specific calculations are required.
       This list should include the relevant camera specific calculations (which are currently performed by the EO testing data reduction).
       This is expected to inform the answer to the next charge task.

+It is important to note that the charge question above refers to "rapid processing."
+We intentionally avoid the use of this term and have adopted the phrasing, "Rapid Analysis" instead.
+This is to avoid any potential confusion with Prompt Processing, which is a already defined set of functionalities.

 Numerous calculations are required to evaluate camera and system health and performance on rapid timescales.
 The data products discussed in this section are limited to scalars and/or arrays and do *not* include diagnostic plots and/or figures (visualization use cases are discussed separately).